c3g/GenPipes/README.md

 ### PacBio Assembly

-* Sample: must contain letters A-Z, numbers 0-9, hyphens (-) or underscores (_) only; BAM files will be merged into a file named after this value; mandatory;
+* Sample: must contain letters A-Z, numbers 0-9, hyphens (-) or underscores (_) only; mandatory;
 * Readset: a unique readset name with the same allowed characters as above; mandatory;
 * Smartcell: mandatory;
 * NbBasePairs: total number of base pairs for this readset; mandatory;
-* EstimatedGenomeSize: estimated genome size in number of base pairs used to compute seeding reads length cutoff; mandatory;
+* EstimatedGenomeSize: estimated genome size in number of base pairs used to compute seeding read length cutoff; mandatory;
 * BAS: comma-separated list of relative or absolute paths to BAS files (old PacBio format); mandatory if BAX value is missing, ignored otherwise;
 * BAX: comma-separated list of relative or absolute paths to BAX files; BAX file list is used first if both BAX/BAS lists are present; mandatory if BAS value is missing.